jaycode/Psd-Layers-Exporter/README.md

  6. You can exclude some layers from exports too.

  How to export:
- Say if you have these layer sets: image1
+ Say you have these layer sets: image1
  |_ layer1
  |_ layer2